orbitalchicken/Roadmap/Triaged.md

 	L5 updates listed in the Update Manager, which others have already mentioned.
 Probably due to the fact that they are listed as security updates, that they are overriding the Visibility settings
 	The “tab” key cannot be used for keyboard shortcuts (as in Ctrl+Tab).
 Instead of registering as a shortcut, the tab key press moves the cursor focus out of the “Pick an accelerator” box, and down to the “Add custom shortcut” button.
-	cinnamon-settings: themes - inconsistent aspect ratios for thumbnails
+	cinnamon-settings: themes - inconsistent aspect ratios for thumbnails Modem manager: is evil and often delays shutdown – should it be disabled by default?

 Outside of the scope
 --------------------